sofmega/MigrationDB-Project/README.md

-Full-Stack Task Management App (Firebase Edition)
+# Full-Stack Task Management App

 This is a simple yet complete full-stack web application for managing tasks.
 It was originally built using Supabase and Prisma but has been fully migrated to use the Firebase platform, including Firebase Authentication and Cloud Firestore.

 The application allows users to register, log in, and perform CRUD (Create, Read, Update, Delete) operations on their personal tasks.
 Unauthorized users can view a list of all tasks on the login page.

-✨ Features
+# ✨ Features
 User Authentication: Secure user registration and login handled by Firebase Authentication.

 Task Management (CRUD): Logged-in users can create, view, update, and delete their own tasks.